Putnam-like dataset summary: LLMs as mathematical competition contestants: Statistics and analysis of the results

 \subsection{Results by category}

 The number of problems in each category can be found in Table \ref{tab-number-of-problems}.

 As we see in Figure \ref{f4}, the median is lower than 10 in three categories: abstract algebra, analysis, and polynomials.
 The explanation of this fact requires a detailed study.
-We suspect that, in the case of mathematical analysis, some of the models didn't get the maximum score because of the usage of numerical computations and unjustified approximations, although the final answer was correct.
+We suspect that, in the case of mathematical analysis, some of the models did not get the maximum score because of the use of numerical computations and unjustified approximations, although the final answer was correct.
 The plot also shows that problems in linear algebra were easier for models than the rest of the problems.